 Prices displayed by a business must be clear, accurate and not misleading to consumers.
 You should always display the total price of a product or service.
 Certain grocery retailers must also display unit pricing on their shelf labels.

-You do not need to include optional charges or extras or delivery charges – unless you are aware of a minimum delivery charge that must be paid in which case you can chose whether to include it in the total price or as a separate component.
+- you do not need to include delivery charges unless you are aware of a minimum delivery charge that must be paid, in which case you can choose whether to include it in the total price or separately.

-If you promote a price that is only part of the total price, the total price must also be displayed at least as prominently as the part price.
-This means that customers should be able to identify the total price in the advertisement just as easily as prices for all the other aspects.
+If you promote a price that is only part of the total price, the total price must also be displayed at least as prominently as the partial price.
+This means customers should be able to identify the total price in the advertisement at least as easily as prices for any component parts.

 Restaurants, cafes & bistros